-The Company believes the exposed portions of the 007 Zone and Godzilla Zone warrant systematic sampling with larger volume statistically significant trench or pit samples.
+The Company believes the exposed portions of the 007 Zone and Godzilla Zone and other targets on the property warrant systematic sampling with larger volume statistically significant trench or pit samples.
 In addition, the extensions of the higher grade conglomerate horizon under cover should be defined with grid-based drilling to identify areas that require similar larger volume sampling to benchmark average gold grade within the paleochannel.